Posted on August 03 2016

 Powder and Freeride Touring

-In this quiver slot size does matter.
-If it's powder a little extra length in the tip will keep you floating on top on those deep days when your friends are sinking.
-If you are on the freeride end of this spectrum a longer ski lets you keep the chatter down at high speeds and gives even a light ski the mass to slam through crud.
+In the Powder and Freeride touring ski quiver slot, size does matter.
+For landing or skiing fast in powder, a little extra length in the tip will keep you floating on top on those deep days when your friends are sinking.
+If you are on the freeride end of this spectrum, a longer ski lets you keep the chatter down at high speeds and gives even a light ski the mass to slam through crud.

-Even within quiver slots if you have a preference of where you ski or how you ski let that be the guide.
-Within the powder category a skier living in Alaska is going to have wide open bowls to find the goods, while a skier in Vermont is going to have to dig deeper into tighter trees for the freshness.
+Even within quiver slots, let your preference of where you ski or how you ski let that be the guide.
+Within the powder category a skier living in Alaska is going to have wide open bowls to find the goods and arc big turns on a longer ski, while a skier in Vermont is going to have to dig deeper and make tighter turns into tighter trees for the freshness where a shorter ski will often be enjoyed more.
+Or maybe you like to milk wide open bowls for hundreds of turns.
 Ask yourself, what terrain will I find myself most likely in and let your answer be your guide.